Types of Degrees Chemical Engineering Majors Are Getting

-In 2018-2019, 6 schools offered a chemical engineering tech program of some type.
+In the 2018-2019 academic year, 6 schools offered some type of chemical engineering technology/technician program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Doctor’s Degree (Research)||0||0|

 |Doctor’s Degree (Professional Practice)||0||0|